twistedPan/Generative_Computer_Graphics/README.md

 ---

   - ### Day 3
+    #### The Day after the Party

-    Spend the day trying to rearrange the blocks to have a progressive amount from center to end (hangover) Did it after 3 hours
+    Spend the day trying to rearrange the blocks to have a increasing amount of positions from center to end (hangover) Did it after 3 hours

     Calculating new positioning for cubes: